Rockies clinch postseason berth with Brewers loss | FOX Sports

 The Rockies will face Arizona in the NL wild-card game Wednesday night.

-Colorado fans trickling into Coors Field before the game against Los Angeles let out a roar after the final out.
+Colorado fans trickling into Coors Field before the game against Los Angeles let out a roar after St. Louis won.
 The Cardinals-Brewers game was shown on the scoreboard.

 In the clubhouse, the Rockies wildly celebrated after gathering in front of a TV.
 Ian Desmond showered his teammates with soda, Jonathan Lucroy raised his hands in triumph, Nolan Arenado let out a scream and Carlos Gonzalez broke into a dance.